 This is too improve hip function, to improve shoulder function, to improve how the body’s moving overall on a global aspect.
 So it has become not only how we train our athletes but also become a part of what we incorporate into our therapy.

-Watch Coach Glass with Egoscue’s Brian Bradley in a Patch Fitness Workout
+Watch Coach Glass With Egoscue’s Brian Bradley in a Patch Fitness Workout Video

 Fran Adams of Egoscue Philadelphia clued me in on the back story behind Static Back in connection with the wrestler Gorgeous George.
-Can you please tell this story for Fruit-Powered Digest readers.
+Can you please tell this story for Fruit-Powered Magazine readers?
 It’s a wonderful example of serendipity.

 When Pete was in the Marines, there was a Marine boxing event, and Gorgeous George was on the event card, doing an exhibition wrestling match.
 And for the readers who don’t remember Gorgeous George, he was a professional wrestler who was a bit big back in the ’50s.
 And the story that I’ve heard was that George was in the locker room before the event, kicking and screaming, and Pete said, “Hey, George, what’s going on?”
 And he said: “Oh, I’ve sprained my ankle.
 I’m not going to be able to go in the ring.
 I’m not going to be able to wrestle.”